RyanSusana/AsyncFX/README.md

     for (i in 1..5) {
         basicTask {
             Thread.sleep(i * 100L)
-            //Intensive task
+            //Intensive task, executed on a separate non-JavaFX Thread }
     }
-    }

     task {
         before {

-        }
+            //Before the task, executed on the JavaFX thread }
         inBackground {
             Thread.sleep(400)

-           //Some intensive task
+           //Some intensive task on another non-JavaFX thread }
-        }
         after {
+            //After the task, executed on the JavaFX
         }
     }
 }.execute().andWait()